Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

   * +1.0 if the agent touches the goal.
   * -1.0 if the agent falls off the platform.
 * Brains: Two brains, each with the following observation/action space.
-  * Vector Observation space: Size of 74, corresponding to 14 raycasts each detecting 4 possible objects. plus the global position of the agent and whether or not the agent is grounded.
+  * Vector Observation space: Size of 74, corresponding to 14 ray casts each detecting 4 possible objects. plus the global position of the agent and whether or not the agent is grounded.
   * Vector Action space: (Discrete) 4 Branches:
     * Forward Motion (3 possible actions: Forward, Backwards, No Action)
-    * Rotation (3 possible acions: Rotate Left, Rotate Right, No Action)
+    * Rotation (3 possible actions: Rotate Left, Rotate Right, No Action)
-    * Side Motion (3 possible acions: Left, Right, No Action)
+    * Side Motion (3 possible actions: Left, Right, No Action)
     * Jump (2 possible actions: Jump, No Action)
   * Visual Observations: None.
 * Reset Parameters: 4, corresponding to the height of the possible walls.